Improving Estimation in Functional Linear Regression with Points of Impact: Insights into Google AdWords: Introduction

 Point of impact models are originally introduced by \cite{McKSen2010}, who argue that these models are better to interpret than the classical functional linear regression models.
 Indeed, several convincing real data applications are presented in the related work of \cite{LinMcK2009}.
 The method of \cite{KnePosSa2016} generalizes the original point of impact model by adding a classical functional linear regression component.
 While the original point of impact model captures only time-local effects, the augmented point of impact model of \cite{KnePosSa2016} allows also for time-global effects.
 In our paper we present a new and relevant case study where time-local as well as time-global effects are important for modeling the outcome.

 As demonstrated in our simulation study, however, the finite sample performance of the estimation procedure proposed by \citet{KnePosSa2016} is very sensitive to the performance of the involved model selection.
 Therefore, we propose an adjusted sequential estimation algorithm that leads to significantly improved and more robust estimation results by using a refined model selection procedure.
-Furthermore, deviating from \citet{KnePosSa2016}, we use a penalized smoothing splines estimator instead of a Functional Principal Components (FPCA)-based series estimator of the function-valued slope parameter.